-The Keene State College Greek Community is rooted in the values that unite all of our organizations.
+The Keene State College Fraternity and Sorority Community is rooted in the values that unite all of our organizations.
 We promote academic success, service to others, leadership development, and fellowship between all members and organizations.
 We work to create an environment that encourages each student to reach their fullest potential, while living their values every day.
 Additionally, all recognized fraternities and sororities at Keene State College have organizational, governance board, institutional, and inter/national standards that they must adhere to.
-Membership in our Greek Community provides students with the opportunity to develop skills that will benefit individuals, their organizations, Keene State College, and the entire Keene Community.
+Membership in our FSL Community provides students with the opportunity to develop skills that will benefit individuals, their organizations, Keene State College, and the entire Keene Community.

 These groups are no longer recognized student organizations at Keene State College.
 They have lost this recognition for failure to meet basic standards of the college and/or their inter/national headquarters.
-While a group may use Greek letters, that may not mean they are a part of the community, or embody the values and standards of the recognized Greek organizations at Keene State College.
+While a group may use Greek letters, that may not mean they are a part of the community, or embody the values and standards of the recognized Greek-letter organizations at Keene State College.

 If you have further questions or would like to learn more about Fraternity & Sorority Life at Keene State College, please contact: